 In addition to security procedures, our office has installed video cameras in our ballot processing room.
 The public can watch a 24/7 live-stream of this area, including the vault in which ballots are sealed, during the entire election cycle, starting from the day processing begins tand ending with the certification of the election by the Canvassing Board.
 Links to the ballot processing room live-stream are located in theelection calendar.

-In the following video, Election Manager Fina Ormond and Jeff Slakey of iFiber News Radio discuss some of our election security procedures.
+In the following video, former Election Manager Fina Ormond and Jeff Slakey of iFiber News Radio discuss some of our election security procedures.

 The Canvassing Board & Election Certification